bradh352/ansible-scripts/roles/sonic/README.md

    * Local Passwords / SSH Keys
    * RADIUS

-We read in the configuration on the device, then modify it by overwriting various sections, and writing it back.
+This role reads in the configuration on the device, then modifies it by overwriting various sections, and writing it back.
 We then use the `config replace` command which merges our updates into the running config.
-This is better than `config reload` which brings the entire switch down.
+This was chosen over the `config reload` command, which instead of merging changes performs a hard reset of the entire configuration.

-We also manage the BGP configuration via the FRR config directly.
-Though SONiC does have some built-in capabilities, it doesn't appear we can get it to write a BGP Unnumbered configuration with VXLAN EVPN support at this time.
+This role manages the BGP configuration via the FRR config directly.
+Though SONiC does have some built-in capabilities for managing BGP, it doesn't appear it is yet capable of supporting BGP Unnumbered with VXLAN EVPN support.

 ## Tested On